 Chronic liver disease is listed under SSA Medical Listing 5.05, the category of impairments known as the Digestive System (5.00).
-Many Louisiana Social Security Disability claimants live with a chronic liver disease and may be entitled to benefits.
+As a Louisiana Social Security disability lawyer, I know people who live with chronic liver disease may be entitled to benefits.
 When considering an application for Social Security Disability benefits based on chronic liver disease, the severity and duration of your disease along with prescribed treatments are evaluated.
-This includes effects of medication, therapy, surgery, laboratory results and any other form of treatment you receive, as well as any side effects of your treatment that further limit your functionality.
+This includes the effects of medication, therapy, surgery, laboratory results, and any other form of treatment you receive, as well as any side effects of your treatment that further limit your functionality.

 What Is Chronic Liver Disease?